MON - FRI 8AM - 5PM

 3. Apply oil to the chain and bar to prevent rusting.

-The starter cord is essential for getting your chainsaw up and running.
+Checking the starter cord for wear helps you catch problems before the chainsaw fails to start.
 Regularly check it for signs of wear and tear.

 1. Remove the starter assembly cover.